 "It is only, I think, by comparison with other districts, and from the history of the old Danes and Norse - not merely as pirates, but as colonists - that we may hope to learn the facts and interpret the remains of the great Viking settlements." per "Norse Place-names in Wirral" (1896) W. G. Collingwood, Saga Book Vol. II at page 147

-In the Pickering Lythe, Whitby Strand and Langbargh East Wapentakes there are some 4,900 examples of local place-names containing one or more of 387 Old Norse original elements.
-Where a place-name has two or more Old Norse original elements it is included under both so the total number of examples includes some double and triple counting.
-Examples of such multiple element listings are:
+In the Pickering Lythe, Whitby Strand and Langbaurgh East Wapentakes there are some 8,731 examples of local place-names containing one or more of 502 ON original elements.
+Where a place-name has two or more ON original elements it is occasionally (but not always) included under both so the total number of examples includes some double, triple and quadruple counting.
+Examples of such multiple ON element listings are:

 In this regard see place-name element raw: hrar, bráð 'raw flesh' and rauðr 'red' with (seven) duplicate entries.

 The table of local place-names can be found in Part 4 of "Derivation of the Surname RAMSDALE".